TiHAN-Hyderabad/dronecamera-stream-detection/README.md

   - [ ] At first frame:
   * Delay from client to server: 0.160655
   * Delay from server to browser url: 0.016859
+  * Delay from client to browser url: 0.177514
   - [ ] At last frame:
   * Delay from client to server: 0.136318
-  * Delay from server to browser url: 0.0161
+  * Delay from server to browser url: 0.016165
+  * Delay from client to browser url: 0.152483
 * Here client sent 280 frames in 31.99 seconds, so 8.75 frames per second approximately.
 #### Test-3 (objects are at 10 meters away from drone):
 * Network speed : 70 Mbps